RohilPrajapati/cleanup-report/backend/README.md

 uv run celery -A config beat -l info --scheduler django_celery_beat.schedulers:DatabaseScheduler
 ```
 This will:
-- this will trigger task based on schedule data from database use for corn jobs periodic task trigger
+- this will trigger task based on schedule data from database use for cron jobs periodic task trigger

 Run django app